kabirvirk51/joystick-controlled-car/README.md

 Explore the exciting features of this Arduino-based radio-controlled car project:

 - Wireless remote control using RF technology.
-- Precise control with a PS2 joystick for intuitive navigation.
+- Precise control with a dual-axis joystick module for intuitive navigation.
 - Real-time transmission of X and Y axis data.
 - Integration of NRF24L01 transceiver modules for reliable communication.
 - Modular design with the potential to adapt the system for various hobby RC cars.